 Manner wafer packs

 Take me back to Austria – I always exclaim whenever I find this in Candy Empire outlets (a Singapore’s leading importers for international confectioneries, this is the only place I can purchase Manner products).
 Manner is a traditional Austrian family business establishment that was founded in the late 19th century.
-Armed with strict quality control, carefully selected ingredients and iconic pinkish packages, this brand is famed for being a signature souvenir in Austria.
-Manner Schnitten (a packet of hazelnut chocolate wafers) is must-try; not so sweet nor so tasteless, this never seems to fail to impress my sweet tooth.
+Armed with strict quality control, carefully selected ingredients, and iconic pinkish packages, this brand is famed for being a signature souvenir in Austria.
+Manner Schnitten (a packet of hazelnut chocolate wafers) is a must-try; not so sweet nor so tasteless, this never seems to fail to impress my sweet tooth.
 The hazelnut always transports me back to my brilliant days in Vienna.
-Right now I always try Manner chocolate wafers for a snack time or whenever I am craving for it.
+Right now I always try Manner chocolate wafers for snack time or whenever I am craving it.
 I have thought that Manner is available in the shops in Central Europe only.
 However, I am obviously wrong as Mannar sweets are available in Singapore too.